paavonelimarkka/music-production-docs/README.md

-# music-production-docs
+# Music production docs

-My lists of good free VSTs and other stuff
+This repository is for markdown docs for listing good freebie/cheap VSTs and other music production stuff